thedougco/responsive.ly/_posts/2013-04-1-session-notes-for jeffrey-zeldmans-ten-commandments-of-modern-web-design-at-an-event-apart-seattle.md

 [Kick Ass Kickoff Meetings](http://alistapart.com/article/kick-ass-kickoff-meetings)

 **X. To thine own self be true**
 “Don't change what you are in the hopes it will make you more popular.
-The third time I was arrested, I figured this out” --Jeffrey Zeldman
+The third time I was arrested, I figured this out“ --Jeffrey Zeldman

-**XI Don't be a lemming!**
+**XI.
+Don't be a lemming!**
-"Think for yourself.
-Thank you!" --Jeffrey Zeldman
+“Think for yourself.
+Thank you!“ --Jeffrey Zeldman